Your browser is out of date

 More information (see more) Less information (see less)

-Primary patency not assessed after 3 years.
+Primary patency not assessed after three years.

-Data and additional comparative data on file with Medtronic.
+Publications on file with Medtronic.